Join Us for the Ride

 Curtin Motorsport Team builds open wheel formula cars to compete in the annual Australasian Formula SAE competition.
 Our members are exposed to a real-world engineering design project in which decisions are made based on resources, cost, rules restrictions and timelines.
 Membership develops your team work, technical, design and practical skills – checking the box for many of the traits future employers will be seeking.

-The intake for the recruitment program is open to all students of Curtin University with a passion for developing their knowledge of engineering design principles.
-The broad scope of the project presents many opportunities to do non-technical work such as management, recruitment, marketing, graphic design and finance.
-All applications will be considered, and you are welcome to participate in our recruitment program, after which you will be invited to apply for full membership with the team.
+The intake for the recruitment program is open to Curtin University students of all degrees and backgrounds with a passion for developing their knowledge of engineering design principles.
+The broad scope of the project presents many opportunities to do non-technical work such as management, finance, sponsorship, marketing, recruitment, team development, and IT.

-The recruitment training program runs in two stages where you will be taught everything you will need to know to be a successful member of Curtin Motorsport Team.
+The recruitment training program runs in three stages where you will be taught everything you will need to know to be a successful member of Curtin Motorsport Team.
 Prior experience with automotive technology or racing is not required.
-Stage 1 consists of Solidworks training along with engineering knowledge and fabrication sessions.

 SolidWorks is a 3D CAD Program used by CMT to design all elements of the car, and one commonly used by industry.
 During recruitment there will be weekly workshops taught by CMT alumni.